 In a field of study that is thousands of years old, GPS represents a quantum leap in geodesy.
 As advanced as GPS technology is, most commercially available GPS receivers are only accurate within several meters.
 Considering that the Earth is almost 25,000 miles in circumference, the difference of a few meters may not seem important.
 This level of accuracy may be adequate for a hiker in the woods or someone driving a car.
 But there are many scientific, military, and engineering activities that require much higher levels of positioning accuracy — often to within a few centimeters or less!

-To provide measurements at this level of accuracy, NGS developed the Continuously Operating Reference Stations (CORS) network.
-CORS is a network of hundreds of stationary, permanently operating GPS receivers throughout the United States.
-Working 24 hours a day, seven days a week, CORS stations continuously receive GPS radio signals and integrate their positional data into the National Spatial Reference System.
-This data is then distributed over the Internet.
-After logging onto the CORS Web site, users can determine the accuracy of their coordinates to the centimeter.
-This system has been especially useful in assessing the integrity of buildings and bridges in areas that are geologically active or have been impacted by natural disasters such as hurricanes or floods.
+To provide measurements at this level of accuracy, NGS developed the NOAA Continuously Operating Reference Stations (CORS) Network (NCN).
+The NCN is a network of a couple thousand stationary, permanently operating GPS receivers operated by NGS and its partners, which are located throughout the United States and its territories.
+Working 24 hours a day, seven days a week, CORS continuously receive GPS radio signals and integrate their positional data into the National Spatial Reference System.
+This data is then distributed over the Internet for download and archived for future use.
+Using CORS data, users can post-process their GPS receiver data and provide coordinates that are accurate within a couple of centimeters.
+NGS provides a free service that does this post-processing with the CORS data which is called the Online Positioning User Service (OPUS).
+Monitoring CORS positions helps track where the ground is moving, especially in areas that are geologically active, sinking, or have been impacted by natural disasters such as hurricanes or floods.

-The most important element needed to reconstruct geographic reality in a GIS is good spatial information.
-If the spatial information provided to a GIS is sparse or of poor resolution, then the world created by the computer will be a lifeless digital shell -- a sharp contrast to the complexity of our living Earth.
+The most important element needed to reconstruct geographic reality in a GIS is good spatial information and metadata (data about the data) documenting how it was created.
+If the spatial information provided to a GIS is sparse or of poor resolution, then the world created by the computer will be a lifeless digital shell — a sharp contrast to the complexity of our living Earth.